 - Parliamentary initiative (14.470) "Schweizer Stiftungsstandort.
-Stärkung" - Final draft has been accepted by the parliament on 17 December 2021 - Referendum deadline expires on 4 April 2022 - Main changes: - Explicit legal regulation of the supervisory complaint (art.
+Stärkung" - As a result: new foundation law came into force on 1 January 2024 - Main changes: - Explicit legal regulation of the supervisory complaint (art.
 84 para.
-3 D-CC) - Facilitated statute amendments: reservation of the founder to amend statutes extended to changes in organisation (art.
-86a D-CC), simplification for insignificant amendments of the statutes (art.
-86b D-CC), and formalities of the amendments (art.
-86c D-CC)
+3 CC) - Facilitated statute amendments: reservation of the founder to amend statutes extended to changes in organisation (art.
+86a CC), simplification for insignificant amendments of the statutes (art.
+86b CC), and formalities of the amendments (art.
+86c CC)